Version: 2022.3

 You can manually edit this field to customize the arguments Unity sends to your external code editor.
 Click the Reset argument button to reset this field to its default setting.

-Generate all .csproj files Enable this setting to generate all .csproj files.
+Generate all .csproj files Generate all .csproj files.
 Code editors use .sln and .csproj files to access data about your Project. .csproj files store descriptive data or metadata in an XML format.
 This data might include versioning information, platform requirements, build files, or database settings.

 When these files are present, code editors can use the data they contain to provide useful features like highlighting potential compilation errors.
 Enable this setting to instruct Unity to create .csproj files wherever possible in your Project.